ms/buildtogether.tech/src/communicate.md

 You can tell our one-liners are useful if you can read them aloud in the order the functions are called in place of the function's name and parameters.

-Once you start writing code for other people (or your future self) your <span i="documentation!what to include">documentation</span> should include:
+Once you start writing code for other people (or your future self) your [% i "documentation!what to include" %]documentation[% /i %] should include:

 -   The name and purpose of every public class, function, and constant in our code.